facebookresearch/gen_dgrl/README.md

 # License

-The majority of `gen_dgrl` code is licensed under CC-BY-NC, however portions of the project are available under separate license terms: In `procgen` subfolder, code for DT, PPO is licensed under the MIT license; and code for `filewriter.py` is licensed under the Apache 2.0 license.
-The `webShop` code is licensed under MIT license (see [webshop_LICENSE.md](./webShop/webshop_LICENSE.md)).
+The majority of `gen_dgrl` code is licensed under CC-BY-NC, however portions of the project are available under separate license terms: In `procgen` subfolder, code for `DT` and `online` is licensed under the MIT license.
+The majority of `webShop` code is licensed under MIT license (see [webshop_LICENSE.md](./webShop/webshop_LICENSE.md)), with `train_choice_[il,bcq,cql].py` files licensed under Apache 2.0 license.